 Click “Listen in browser” to listen to the audio.

-In this week’s lesson, we’re going to take a look at how improving your short game process to practice and play can massively improve your success round the greens.
+In this week’s lesson, we’re going to take a look at how improving your short game “process” can massively improve your success on the course.

 It’s amazing how many golfers tell me how “great” they are in practice but how little of that greatness transfers to the golf course.